Skip to main content

 Molded Acoustics ProductsClarksdale13Layoff

-The biggest impact was at S.A.I.C at its Stennis facility, reporting 111 affected workers.
+The largest notice was filed by S.A.I.C at its Stennis facility, reporting 111 affected workers.
 Handy Hardware followed with 109 workers.

 Trend & Outlook